 Grant Writing Resources

-- Common Grant Applications The common grant application format is used by a variety of grantmakers to allow applicants to produce a single application for a specific group of funders
+Common Grant Applications The common grant application format is used by a variety of grantmakers to allow applicants to produce a single application for a specific group of funders

-- Grant Writing Guide Vernier Software and Technology's Guide to Funding Educational Technology Initiatives
+Grant Writing Guide Vernier Software and Technology's Guide to Funding Educational Technology Initiatives

-- Prospect Worksheet is designed to help grant seekers focus on funders whose priorities match those of the project
+Prospect Worksheet is designed to help grant seekers focus on funders whose priorities match those of the project

-- The Craft of Grant Writing is the Texas A&M University manual for grant writing.
-While some of the information is specific to Texas A&M, the manual also offers general information and tips about grant writing.
+The Craft of Grant Writing is the Texas A&M University manual for grant writing.
+While some of the information is specific to Texas A&M, the manual also offers general information and tips about grant writing

-Articles on Grant Writing
+Articles on Grants and Grant Writing